 Substitutions and variations

-- chocolate chips - you can use any combination of chocolate chips or chunks and peanut butter chips for this recipe.
-You can even go all peanut butter if you want!
+chocolate chips - you can use any combination of chocolate chips or chunks and peanut butter chips for this recipe.
+For the ultimate cookies with peanut butter chips only, skip the chocolate and double up on the peanut butter chips!

 If you are looking for a fun, classic chocolate chip cookie recipe, check out our Mini Chocolate Chip Cookies made with brown butter.